Taking pets abroad

 - If your pet does not meet the rules, it may be sent home at your expense.

-- The rules only apply if you will remain the owner of the pet during the trip.
+- These rules only apply if you will remain the owner of the pet.

 - If you are travelling by air, check the rules of the airport and airline as well.